Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: Sparse and weighted domination of wavelet forms

-In general, reverse H\"older inequalities of the type \eqref{e:rhiom} fail for families \eqref{e:type1w}.
-In particular, it is not true in general that finiteness of $[w]_{\A_p(\Omega)}$ entails control of $[w]_{\A_{q}(\Omega)}$ for some $1<q<p$.
-For this reason, it is not possible to interpolate the weak-type constants into strong type as in \cite{Bu}, and Buckley's estimate $\|\M\|_{L^p(\R^d, w)}^{p-1}\sim [w]_{A_p}$ from \cite{Bu} fails to extend to the compression $\M_\Omega$ in terms of $[w]_{\A_p(\Omega)} $.
-Our strategy is to introduce the weight constant
+For this reason, it is not possible to interpolate the weak-type constants into strong type as in \cite{Bu}, and Buckley's estimate $\|\M\|_{L^p(\R^d, w)}^{p-1}\sim [w]_{\A_p}$ from \cite{Bu} fails to extend to the compression $\M_\Omega$ in terms of $[w]_{\A_p(\Omega)} $.
+Furthermore, an unpublished result of Wolff \cite{wolff-Ap} states that the identity \eqref{e:open} is equivalent to the extension problem for $w \in \A_p(\Omega)$, namely whether there exists $v \in \A_p(\R^d)$ such that $\mathbf 1_\Omega v=\mathbf 1_\Omega w$.
+See \cite{gc-book}*{Theorem IV.5.5} for a proof and \cite{kurki22,holden} for extensions.
+Notice also that if such an extension exists, then weighted estimates for the compression immediately follow from weighted estimates for the uncompressed operator.

-in words, a suitable power of the $L^p(\Omega,w)$-norm of the compression to $\Omega$ of the generic sparse operator.
-The combination of the next two lemmata shows that $[w]_{\mathrm{A}_p(\Omega^{\mathsf{sp}})}$ characterizes \textit{strong type estimates} for the compression $\M_\Omega$, and relates to the $\A_q(\Omega)$-scale via the weight extension constants